Anastasia-Gromova/Tests-on-the-parameters-behavior/README.md

 ### batch_size_big_range.py

 The same test was made for the bigger range.
 As it is better to take the value of the batch size as power of two for the better memory allocation, the range was chosen according to that - from 2 to 512.
-Only one experiment was maden as the difference between values is enough big for the conclusion to be more evident.
+Only one experiment was made as the difference between values is enough big for the conclusion to be more evident.

 ![alt text](plots/batch_big_size.png)